pulumi/pulumi/README.md

 ## <a name="getting-started"></a>Getting Started

+See our [Get Started](https://www.pulumi.com/docs/quickstart/) guide to quickly get started with Pulumi on your platform and cloud of choice.

-Follow these steps to deploy your first Pulumi program, using AWS Serverless Lambdas, in minutes:
+Otherwise, the following steps demonstrate how to deploy your first Pulumi program, using AWS Serverless Lambdas, in minutes:

 1. **Install**: